lmxatsh/sapia-server/README.md

 When sending GET request to /users/:username with valid token, the username and time when the user registed will be returned.

-This call will return an error if a valid token is not provided in the headers of the request.
+This call will return an error if no valid token is provided in the headers of the request.

 ##### Request headers: